 “Being a volunteer has given me a huge confidence boost and increased my own wellbeing, knowing that I am helping others to be both physically and socially active.”

-Our Extra Time Hub usually runs every fortnight at The Yard, Pride Park Stadium and costs £3 per session to attend (including unlimited tea and coffee!)
+Our Extra Time Hub runs weekly at Pride Park Stadium, every Wednesday from 10.30-11.30am, and costs £3 per session to attend (including unlimited tea and coffee!)

-Currently the hub is running virtually every Wednesday and still provides the opportunity to catch up, chat and take part in various activities.
+Currently the hub is also running virtually every Wednesday and still provides the opportunity to catch up, chat and take part in various activities for those who do not want to attend in person.